 Integrated Animal Assisted Therapy in the areas of occupational therapy, social skills development, speech and language therapy, and counseling helps students reach behavioral and therapeutic goals by delivering highly effective intervention techniques in group and individual settings.
 Our dogs and handlers assist students by participating in clinical school behavior plans and therapeutic sessions.
 Each dog-interaction is documented as to length, goals, student participation, and outcome to provide feedback that assists the therapists, teachers, and dog handlers in modifying the goals and strategies as needed.

-Integrating an AAI dog into occupational therapy provides students with an alternate modality of addressing specific needs.
-During sessions the dogs, handlers, and occupational therapist collaborate to help students build fine motor, gross motor, visual motor, visual perceptual, and daily living skills.
+Incorporating therapy dogs with occupational therapy provides students with an alternate modality for addressing fine motor, gross motor, visual motor, visual perceptual, and daily living skills.

 Social Skills

-Allowing students to teach a skill or help the dog practice a newly learned skill, gives them conversational engagement experience and small group dialogue exposure.
+Allowing students to teach a skill or help a therapy dog practice a newly learned skill, gives them conversational engagement experience and small group dialogue exposure.
 As pragmatic language skills are developed through these interactions, so is the confidence to socialize with others outside of a therapy session.

 Counseling

-The Calais School’s AAI dogs and handlers work alongside the licensed counselors and social workers on our counseling team.
-By integrating animal assisted therapy with our counseling services, students experience decreased anxiety, increased motivation and communication, and improvement in anger management, peer relations, and participation.
+Calais therapy dogs and handlers work alongside licensed counselors and social workers on our counseling team.
+By integrating therapy dogs into group and individual counseling sessions, students experience decreased anxiety, increased motivation and communication, and improvement in anger management and peer relations.

 Animal Assisted Education